 - debt capital markets;

-Whether the arrangement relates to acquisition finance, corporate loan facilities, hire purchase, factoring agreements, guarantees or selling equity in your business to an investor, lending or borrowing money has inherent risks, irrespective of the client’s requirements.
-Our corporate team can assist so that you are fully aware of the options available and the “pros and cons” of each potential arrangement, which will enable you to make an informed and confident decision.
+Whether for acquisition finance, corporate loans, hire purchases, factoring agreements, guarantees or equity sales to investors, lending or borrowing money has inherent risks.
+Our corporate team can ensure that you are fully aware of the options available to you and the “pros and cons” of each potential arrangement, thereby enabling you to make an informed and confident decision.

 Our corporate lawyers work closely with the firm’s commercial real estate team in relation to advising the major banks and financial institutions on lending finance for the acquisition of assets or working capital facilities.
 This gives us the benefit of having comprehensive insight on how lenders operate.